kaniblu/ludus-jluva/README.md

 `instance-run atis-jluva generate --eidx 97`

+After above steps, the synthetic corpus (utterances + intents + slot labels) will be generated under `instances/atis-jluva` with the filenames `word.txt`, `intent.txt`, and `label.txt`.
-The generated corpus (utterances + intents + slot labels) is saved as paths `instances/atis-jluva/(word.txt|intent.txt|label.txt)`, which improves LU performances when used to augment the existing corpus for training supervised LU models.
+Such corpus improves LU performances when used to augment the existing corpus for training supervised LU models.